ayeright/swafa/README.md

 # Thesis

-The title of my thesis is **Fast and Scalable Factor Analysis Algorithms for Bayesain Deep Learning**.
+The title of my thesis is **Fast and Scalable Factor Analysis Algorithms for Bayesian Deep Learning**.

 It can be found [here](https://github.com/ayeright/swafa/blob/master/thesis/main.pdf).